clavicordio/tetris_sfml/README.md

 # tetris_sfml
 Tetris on C++ using SFML

-game logic taken from Javier López tutorial
+game logic taken from tutorial by Javier López